 We hope the relative lengths of the last two bars do not surprise or disappoint any PhD students reading this.

 We’ve identified several oddities in this data set as we’ve explored it.
-These could have significant effects on your analysis, so it’s important to figure out what they mean.
+They could have significant effects on your analysis, so it’s important to figure out what they mean.

 edu has a level called “Not in universe,” coded with 0.
 The Census Bureau probably isn’t actually collecting data on extra-dimensional beings, so what does this mean?
 Begin by examining the distribution of age for people who have “Not in universe” for edu: